cproctor/ub-cs-education-handbook/source/tracks/professional_certificate_track.md

 ### Coursework

 Coursework consists of 30 credits.
-Courses may be taken in any order and pace except for LAI 700, which should be taken in the final semester.
+Courses may be taken in any order and pace.

 | Course                                                                   | Credits   |
 | ------------------------------------------------------------------------ | --------- |